mookiedog/umod4-PCB/ChangeList.md

     1. Issue: The SWD CLK and DAT silkscreen was correct, but the wiring to the pins was swapped.
     1. Workaround: When attaching a debugger, swap the squid connections for SWD CLK and SWD DAT

 1) __GPS would disable UART during debug sessions__ Fixed by adding a pullup resistor to the PicoW GPS TX pin to hold the TX pin high by default after RESET.
 See below for more details.

 ## V4.1 Proposed Changes & Enhancements

-1) __Overvoltage Protection__
-    1. Using an MOV and a fuse means that an overvoltage situation blows a fuse and makes the bike unridable after that.
-It also implies that the GND connection needs to beefed up to handle the short circuit current when the MOV triggers.
-This is a problem since GND on the Umod4 board is only connected using the three IC socket pins.
-They would get overloaded during a high current dump.
-It seems that a better option would be to disconnect the +12 during an overvoltage situation.
-No big currents flow in that case.

-1) __Move WS2823 to Front Edge of PCB__

-    Goal: make it easier to see, and get it out of the way so I can potentially add pads to power via USB cable (see below)

-1) __Add Pads for Standby USB Power__

-    Goal: Provide a simple mechanism to power the umod4 when the ECU is off and the bike is parked.
-    This would allow WiFi communication with the umod4 for OTA updates or uploading data logs as long as the bike is connected to a USB charger while parked in the garage.

-    To recap:

-    * VBUS is 5V that comes from the Pico W USB connector
-    * VSYS is 5V that feeds the Pico W DC-DC converter
-    * Additional power sources need to be diode-OR'd into VSYS

 ## V4.1 Implemented Changes, So Far

 ### Critical Changes
 1)	__Delete RESET_HC11_IN__

-    1. The signal is not not necessary: the WP knows when EP is running because the EP will tell it so.
+    The signal is not not necessary: the WP knows when EP is running because the EP will tell it so.

-    1. Deleted the signal along with R8 and R9.
-That frees up two more GPIOs for the WP.
+    Fix: Deleted the signal along with R8 and R9

+    Note: That frees up two more GPIOs for the WP.

 1)	__Fix wiring connections on SWD squid pins__: CLK and DIO were swapped but the silkscreen was correct

-    1. Verify that the pins are wired as desired to the other connectors, too!
-    1. Moved the silkscreen up a bit to be more visible
+    Fix: Fix silksreen, also moved the silkscreen up a bit to be more visible

 3)	__ADDR_EN should not be driven by PicoW__

-    1. Bike should run even if PicoW is dead or missing
+    Reasoning: Bike should run even if PicoW is dead or missing.

-    1. R17 has been removed and the ADDR_EN signal permanently grounded.
+    Fix: R17 has been removed and the ADDR_EN signal permanently grounded

 1) __GPS Disables UART During Debug Sessions__

-    1) It turns out that a NEO-8 GPS will disable its UART interface if it sees too many framing errors on its RX pin within 1 second.
+    It turns out that a NEO-8 GPS will disable its UART interface if it sees too many framing errors on its RX pin within 1 second.
     This can happen if the RX pin is held to '0' for some reason.
     This should not be a problem in a real system, but while debugging, when the system is stopped at the initial breakpoint in main(), the RX pin will be at '0' until the system boots enough to init the serial interface to its idle state of '1'.

-    1) Fix: Added a 10K pullup to the UART0_TX signal that drives the GPS RX pin.
+    Fix: Added a 10K pullup to the UART0_TX signal that drives the GPS RX pin

-### V4.1 Enhancements
+### V4.1 Changes and Enhancements

+1) __Changed C27 Part Number__

+    The previous part number C368809 is a JCLPCB extended part.
+    The new part number C23733 is still a Samsung capacitor 4.7 uF, 10V, X5R but is available as a JCLPCB basic part.

+1) __Changed DBG_BSY LED Package__

+    The package for the LED connected to DBG_BSY was changed from 0603 to 0805.
+    The original 0603 LED is not available anymore.
+    The selection of basic LED parts is quite limited.
+    The only emerald green LED available as a basic part comes in an 0805 package: [C2297](https://jlcpcb.com/partdetail/Hubei_KentoElec-KT0805G/C2297).

+1) __Swapped Pico W End-for-End__

+    This change allows a mini USB cable be plugged into the Pico W even with the ECU lid attached.
+    The other end of the USB cable can be plugged into a standard 5V USB charger while the bike is parked.
+    When connected to a charger, the Pico W and its WiFi connection will be active even when the key is off.

+    This had the happy side effect of making the wiring flow much simpler by getting the LCD and SD Card closer to SPI pins after swapping their SPI units.
+    The LCD is now driven by SPI0 and the SD Card by SPI1.
+    It also made sense to swap the GPS Uart and the RP2040 Uart connections at the same time, for the same reasons.
+    The GPS now uses UART 1, and the RP2040 serial connection uses UART 0.

+    Other connections got moved around.
+    The umod4 software will need to be updated for the pin changes.

+1) __RP_RUN signal was renamed EP_RUN__

+    This happened at some point in the past, just documenting the change here.

 1)	__RP2040: Made HC11 RESET Control Permanent__